isomerpages/enterprisesg-switch/_switch-2023/Flagship/At a Glance.md

 This year, SWITCH 2023 will debut with 15 stages and one exhibition, consisting of **SLINGSHOT**, the start-up stage showcasing Asia’s most exciting deep tech start-up competition, **SWITCH Global**, the center stage for international expansion and 13 industry stages.

-The 13 industry stages will feature partner and co-located events that will cover deep tech topics ranging from AI, digital trust, sustainability and retail technology.
-They will also spotlight the signature **SWITCH Beyond** **Series**, the curated platform for sectoral thought leadership that will discuss groundbreaking innovation in Healthcare, Smart Cities and more.
-This year, it will also premiere an exclusive CIO CTO CSO Forum for C-suite leaders to discuss pertinent issues of today.
+The 13 industry stages will feature a host of partner and co-located events that will cover deep tech topics ranging from AI, digital trust, sustainability and retail technology.
+One of the stages will also spotlight the signature **SWITCH Beyond Series**, the curated platform for sectoral thought leadership that will discuss groundbreaking innovation in Healthcare and Smart Cities.
+An exclusive CIO CTO CSO Forum will also premiere for C-suite leaders to discuss pertinent issues of today.

 ![](/images/2023/switch%20stage.jpg)